 - Adjust the standard at the end of the pilot and ensure that all pilot documents or tools are standardised

-- Possibly standardise the other procedures, "outside 5S".
+- Possibly standardise the other procedures, outside the 5S method.

 - Each deployed area must apply the standards